Nakashima Timeline

 Soomi Hahn Amagasu, Sales and Public Relations

-Soomi, Mira’s daughter-in-law, joined Nakashima’s in 2002.
+Soomi joined the Nakashima team in 2002.
 In her two decades with the company, she has had the opportunity to learn about Nakashima’s from the ground up by working in the office and assisting with events and Saturday Open Houses and tours.
 She has helped establish and maintain studio connections in her native Korea.
 Her pleasant demeanor and interest in clients make them feel welcome.
 She is the Public Relations/Sales Manager and is Mira’s daughter-in-law.

 Mira’s only daughter, Maria grew up amongst the architecture, trees, boards and shops of George Nakashima Woodworkers.
 Maria’s first job at Nakashima’s was about 1980, and through experience working at the complex and what she has learned primarily from her mother and grandparents, Maria has an intimate knowledge of the business.
 She has a degree in architecture from McGill University and a Master of Architecture from the University of California at Berkeley.
 Maria has worked and lived in the United States, Canada, Japan, the United Kingdom, and India.
 Now specializing in heritage conservation, she joined the Board of Directors in 2022 to represent her siblings and looks forward to helping guide the business into the future.